The Honorable Virginia M. Hernandez Covington

 Do you permit jurors to ask questions either orally or in writing?

-Answer: In civil cases, the parties may stipulate to permit jurors to ask questions in writing.
+Answer: In civil cases, jurors are permitted to ask questions in writing.

 Do you allow the submission of sentencing memoranda?